enbiz-gmbh/basys4maintain-administration/README.md

 # BaSys KGT Application

-Application for running the BaSys integration components of a Ball Screw.
+Application for managing the BaSys integration of a Ball Screw.

+Part of the BaSys4Maintain Satellite project.

 Java / Spring-Boot Application.

-Components:
-- Web application for configuring the BaSys integration (Spring MVC)
-- mechanism for registering and deregistering the Ball Screw with the central AAS-Server and registry (controlled via web-frontend)
-- REST-endpoint for updating health parameter of the AAS
+The OpenApi UI and documentation can be found at http://localhost:8080/swagger-ui/index.html when the server is running.